soulrider911/d3-for-dummies/README.md

 In 2005 Leland Wilkinson introduced the World an abstraction, making reasoning and communicating graphics easier.
 He described this concept in his book "The Grammar of Graphics" (according to its name).

 In my opinion, following this abstraction allows to understand D3 much easier.
 We should definetly observe Grammar of Graphics in more details.
-We will follow it's modification called layered grammar of graphics, which is different from the original (presented by Wilkinson), but not that much.
+We will follow its modification called layered grammar of graphics, which is different from the original (presented by Wilkinson), but not that much.

 ### Grammar of Graphics